 The old church served the parish well, but structural problems led to its replacement in 1992 with the present St.Bede’s Church.

-(Acknowledgments to Peter Carr, whose booklet of parish history, published in 2001, is available from the church.)
+(Acknowledgments to Peter Carr, Booklet of parish history, 2001)